District Overseer Reports

 (The Bigelow District extends from Route 4 to the Long Falls Dam Road.
 It has 68.3 miles of A.T. and side trail.)

-CJ Manza was the Horns Pond caretaker this past season.
-CJ was very efficient as a caretaker and ridge runner in the area, plus being a friendly and helpful host to many hikers.
+Ian Fitzmorris was the Horns Pond caretaker again this past season.
+Ian was very efficient as a caretaker and ridge runner in the area.
+In addition to being a friendly and helpful host to many hikers, Ian continued to tackle projects above and beyond his care-taking duties.

-Returning during the last weekend of July 12 Camp Tekawithka boys hauled two dozen bags of wood chips up to Horns Pond for use in the composting privies.
-They were greeted with brownies by a grateful caretaker for their efforts.
+Returning during the last wet weekend of July the Camp Tekawithka boys did extensive drainage work on the AT between South Horn and West Peak with help from MATC caretakers Ian Fitzmorris and Grace Glynn.
+Additionally these lads hauled wood chips up to Horns Pond for use in the composting privies.

 Overseer Tom Gorrill